Gualala's Kruse Rhododendron State Natural Reserve

-A few miles south of Gualala on the Pacific Coast, the 317-acre Kruse Rhodedendron State Reserve offers one of the prettiest walks you’ll ever find, especially from mid-April to mid-June.
+A few miles south of Gualala on the Pacific Coast, the 317-acre Kruse Rhododendron State Natural Reserve offers one of the prettiest walks you'll ever find, especially from mid-April to mid-June.

 That, of course, is when the Reserve's enormous number of spectacular rhododendrons burst into bloom, adding an unexpected pink vibrancy to the elegant green forest of second-growth redwoods, Douglas fir, and tanbark oak.